 • Support Provided: Training workshops, reporting grants, access to MSF projects & experts

-• Eligibility: Minimum 3 years’ experience, reference letter, three published stories, affiliation with a media organization or accreditation (e.g., MCK for freelancers), commitment to travel and publish within fellowship timelines
+• Eligibility: Minimum 3 years’ experience, reference letter, three published stories, affiliation with a media organisation or accreditation with their relevant regulator, commitment to travel and publish within fellowship timelines

 msf.or.ke